mltomlins0n/QANotes/PegaNotes (SSA).md

 Org rules are set to **RV** mode to ensure strict validation on prerequisite rulsets when migrated.

-Rules in **AV** mode can reference all rules in the same application, and any rules defined in a built-on application.
+Rules in **AV** mode can reference all rules in the same application, and any rules in a built-on application can reference those in the application on which they are based.
+AV rules in an app **cannot** reference rules in an app that is built on top.

 Rules in **RV** mode depend on prerequisite rulests.
 Only rules that are specified as prerequisites (and their prerequisites) can be referenced.